Azure-Samples/azure-sql-db-developers-workshop/docs/2-Database-tasks.md

     ![A picture of getting the database connection information with sqlcmd](./media/ch2/database5.png)

-    Take note of the user (vscode) and the password that follows.
+    Take note of the ADO.NET connection string.
+This will be used in the following steps.

 1. Using the extensions panel, select the **SQL Server connections extension**.